Azure/azure-cli/doc/use_cli_effectively.md

          ------  ------------
          my_vm   UbuntuServer

-  3. `tsv` for concise output and scripting purposes.
-The will strip double quotes that the JSON format preserves.
+  3. `tsv` is useful for concise output and scripting purposes.
+The tsv will strip double quotes that the JSON format preserves.
 To specify the format you want for TSV, use the `--query` argument.

          export vm_ids=$(az vm list -d -g my_rg --query "[?powerState=='VM running'].id" -o tsv)
          az vm stop --ids $vm_ids